paulsuh/pytest-scenario-files/README.md

 ```
 The function will be passed two fixtures `fixture_one=17` and `fixture_two=170`
 for a test case with `id=test_case_one`.

+*However*, if the fixture names are the same there will be a conflict
+and the code that merges the test cases will raise an exception.

 ### Loading Fixtures by Reference